BeastMode901/Car-Data-Analysis/README.md

 # Car Data Analysis

 ## Project Overview
-This project looks at a car dataset using SQL and Power BI to dig into things like car prices, mileage, fuel types, seller types, transmission types, and ownership history.
-The goal is to spot patterns and trends, answer important questions about the data, and visualize the results to give a clearer picture of the car market.
+In this project, I explored a dataset of 4,340 cars to identify trends in prices, mileage, fuel types, seller types, transmission types, and ownership history.
+I examined the most and least expensive cars, cars with the highest kilometers driven, and patterns across fuel types, seller types, and ownership.
+I also analyzed manufacturing trends by year and decade and looked at how transmission types and seller types relate to pricing.
+The goal was to understand the car market and uncover patterns that provide insights into car pricing, usage, and sales trends.

 ## Database
 - **Database Name:** `Car_Project`